miguel200-collab/Docs-to-Discord-Sync/README.md

 A serverless integration that automatically synchronizes a schedule from a Google Doc table directly to a Discord server.

 ## 🎯 The Goal
 MakerLAB needed an automated way to communicate changing Office Hours to students on Discord.
-This project turnins a standard Google Doc table into a data source that feeds directly into Discord.
+This project turns a standard Google Doc table into a data source that feeds directly into Discord.

 ## 🏗️ System Architecture
 This project uses a lightweight, serverless architecture to move data from Google to Discord: